Emory-Melody/GraphSlim/benchmark/README.md

 For cora, citeseer, flickr and reddit, the pyg code will directly download them.
 For arxiv, we use the datasets provided by [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT).
 Our code will also automatically download it.

-Put all datasets in `../../data` in your system!

 [//]: # (# Abstract)